passport/www.passportjs.org/books/concepts/oauth2/terminology.md

 issues access tokens to the application.

 The Graph API is a _resource server_ (RS).
-The resource server hosts _protected resources_, which are typically HTTP endpoints and require the access token as a credential to authenticate a request.
+The resource server hosts _protected resources_, which are typically HTTP endpoints and require an access token as a credential to authenticate a request.
 In the case of Facebook, these resources are friends, posts, photos, and other information people might share on a social network.